phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_functions.rst

 Arguments.
 The ``arg_info`` variable is about declaring the API arguments our function will accept.
 Here again, that part can be tricky to deeply understand, but we don't need to get too deep and we'll once more use macros to abstract and ease arguments declaration.
-What you should know is that you are not required to declare any arguments here for the function to work, but it is highly recommanded.
+What you should know is that you are not required to declare any arguments here for the function to work, but it is highly recommended.
 We'll get back to that.
 Arguments are an array of ``arg_info``, and thus its size is passed as ``num_args``.

 Then come ``flags``.
 We won't detail flags in this chapter.
 Those are used internally, you'll find some details in the